Nova-UTD/navigator/docs/simulation/simulation-overview.md

 * Launching the stack:

-    1. Run the rest of our stack.
+    1. Open a new terminal window.

+    2. Navigate to the root directory of Navigator.

+    3. Run `source /install/setup.bash`

+    4. Run `ros2 launch carla.launch.py`

+    5. Check RVIZ and terminal output.
 The sim_bridge will publish sensor data just as if you were driving on campus, and it will similary accept commands      from our [standard topics](https://github.com/Nova-UTD/navigator/wiki/Topic-and-transform-structure).
 As of writing, our custom bridge publishes:

     - GNSS (GPS)
     - IMU